3 What to Expect

 Theory and Aural Skills

 In many music schools, music theory and aural skills are taken simultaneously and begin right away in the first semester of school.
 It is common to have theory classes Monday, Wednesday, Friday while aural skills class meets Tuesday and Thursday.
-Both include skill practice, but aural skills, especially, include a lot of drill.
+Both include skill practice, but aural skills, especially, includes a lot of drill.
 Music theory will teach the fundamentals to understand, analyze, and create music.
 This will include aspects of harmony, melody, and rhythm as well as compositional elements such as form, tempo, notes, chords, key signatures, intervals, scales, and more.
 It also examines musical qualities such as pitch, tone, timbre, texture, and dynamics.
-Aural skills, or aural skills, classes will include learning to hear and dictate melodic, harmonic, and rhythmic ideas.
+Aural skills classes, sometimes referred to as ear training, will include learning to hear and dictate melodic, harmonic, and rhythmic ideas.
 You will learn to identify pitches, intervals, melody, chords, rhythms, and other basic elements of music, solely by hearing.

 Class Piano